diegoagd10/simon_says_js/README.md

 # Simon says

-This is a practice for the "Javascript fundamentals" course from [Platzi](https://platzi.com/).
+This is the application result from the course of `Javascript fundamentals`.
+This course was taken at [Platzi](https://platzi.com/).

-The html, css and the initial javascript code was provided by [Platzi](https://www.platzi.com).
+The html, css and the initial javascript code was provided by [Platzi](https://wplatzi.com).

 Live:
 [Simon Says](https://diegoagd10.github.io/simon_says_js/)

-Code changes:
+Customer code changes:

 * Pop up window asking the difficulty mode.
 * Disabled user mouse events before finishing the sequence.